aaiken1/fin-data-analysis-text/_sources/chapters/2_0_git.md

 Notice that Codespaces can be associated with **repositories**.
 You can also just create new ones and start working on something.
 Github provides some ready-made templates, like the Jupyter Notebook one.

 Each Codespace that you create is an example of an **environment**.
 A Codespace is like a virtual machine that comes preloaded with tools and dependencies for development.
 You can upload files to it.
 You can download from it.
 You can install things.
 It's like having a mini-computer running in the cloud.
-You can have multiple codepsaces at a time, though there are memory and data limits.
+You can have multiple codespaces at a time, though there are memory and data limits.
 Keep these in mind - if you aren't careful about you're codespaces, you'll get asked to delete some by Github, possibly losing unsaved work.

 For Python, this includes interpreters, package managers like **pip**, and the ability to **install libraries and frameworks**.
 We'll get to that.